Ubiquitin-protein ligase E3B

 Ubiquitin-Protein Ligase E3B (UBE3B) is an enzyme encoded by UBE3B gene in humans.
 UBE3B has an N-terminal IQ motif, which mediates calcium-independent calmodulin binding and a large C-terminal catalytic HECT domain.

-Gene discovery
+Discovery

 UBE3B gene was discovered in 1996 by the group of Margaret Lomax at the University of Michigan Medical School.
 Differential mRNA expression study, to reveal genes upregulated after acoustic trauma in the chick basilar papilla, led to identification of cDNA which exhibited 84% of identity of uncharacterized human cDNA.
 Interestingly, its expression dramatically increased in the regions of damaged chick inner ear upon noise-induced trauma.
 In 2003, human and mouse UBE3B gene was cloned and characterized by its discoverers.

 Clinical significance

 Inactivating mutations in UBE3B gene have been linked to Kaufman oculocerebrofacial syndrome (KOS), a severe developmental disorder.
 Most mutations are loss-of-function and lead to premature stop codon.
 However, some mutations are of single amino acid substitution type and these occur in the low complexity region, or in the catalytic HECT domain.